haskell-works/blog/drafts/2018-07-26-draft-post.md

 The first function `popCount1` is the **population** operation (sometimes called the [hamming weight](https://en.wikipedia.org/wiki/Hamming_weight)).
-It tells us how many `1` bits there are in our bit string.
+It tells us how many `1` bits there are in our bit-string.

 ```haskell
 λ> popCount1 bs